fengalin/media-toc/README.md

 1. Open a media with a table of contents, define the chapters as explained in [this how-to](#how-to-create-the-toc) or open a media for which you already defined a table of contents (see [this how-to](#how-to-save-the-toc)).
-2. Click on the export button (the "gears" icon) on the right side of the header bar.
+2. Switch to the Split perspective using selector on the left side of the header bar.
-3. Select `Split into one file per chapter`.
-4. Select to desired output format: `flac`, `wave`, `opus`, `vorbis` or `mp3`.
+3. Select to desired output format: `flac`, `wave`, `opus`, `vorbis` or `mp3`.
-5. Click on `Export`.
-When the export is complete, audio files will be created in the media's folder.
+4. Click on `Split`.
+When the split is complete, audio files will be created in the media's folder.
 The files are named after the artist, media title, chapter number and chapter title.

 ## Use `mkvmerge` to add the toc to an existing Matrsoka media